 - Apply to PVCC.

-- Take the COMPASS placement tests in PVCC's Learning Center, or you can submit a copy of your SAT or ACT scores.
+- Take the placement tests in PVCC's Learning Center, or you can submit a copy of your SAT or ACT scores.
 (See #4 below)

 - Complete and submit the online Honors Program application form.